jlrigau/mow.cli/README.md

 recursive := cp.BoolOpt("R recursive", false, "recursively copy the src to dst")
 ```

-* The first argument is a space separated list of names for the option without the dashes
+* The first argument is a space separated list of (short and long) names for the option without the dashes, e.g `"f force"`.
+While you can specify multiple short or long names, e.g. `"f x force force-push"`, only the first short name and the first long name will be displayed in the help messages
 * The second parameter is the default value for the option
 * The third and last parameter is the option description, as will be shown in the help messages